 In this SoapUI Pro tutorial, we are going to see Data Driven Testing using SoapUI Pro.
-Performing load testing and performance testing with huge data is often time consuming.
-This can be overcome through Data driven testing in SoapUI pro.
+Performing load testing and performance testing with huge data are often time-to consume.
+This can be overcome through Data driven testing in SoapUI Pro.

 What You Will Learn:

 Reading test data through the test scripts for and iterating execution multiple times is known as data driven testing.
 Test data is pre-prepared based on the requirements in external sources that could be any of the following: